liuzhibin-cn/my-demo/README.md

 3. Docker, 5GB memory for Docker is recommended;

 #### Package demo application
-Using `package.sh` to compile and package the demo application.
+Use [package.sh](package.sh) to compile and package the demo application.

 Usage:
-1. Options to enable database sharding: `-mycat`, `-sharding-proxy`
+1. Options to enable database sharding: `-mycat`, `-shardingproxy`
 2. Options to enable global transaction management: `-seata`
 3. Options to enable APM tools: `-skywalking`, `-pinpoint`, `-zipkin`